 One of the best scenes in the whole trailer ends with Harrelson telling an unlucky young gangster, "Clyde might be king, but I'm a Texas Ranger, you little shit," and seriously, if that's where they're coming from, The Highwaymen looks pretty epic.

-The Highwaymen is in select theaters on March 15th, and begins streaming globally on Netflix on March 29.
+The Highwaymen was in select theaters on March 15th, and is streaming globally on Netflix as of Friday, March 29.